 At least once a day an agent will slide into my DMs and ask, “I want to post funny content, but I have no idea what to post… and I’m not funny.
 Can I share your stuff?”

 That’s why I teamed up with Coffee & Contracts to provide exclusive content for agents to customize, brand, and share to social media.
 Become a member to get access to monthly posts created by me in addition to the entire Coffee & Contracts platform and community!
+As a special thank you to Close readers, use promo code THECLOSE for $15 off your first month.

 4. Add Engagement CTAs to Your Stories